 - Future projects/expansions/upgrades.
 Think ahead and review your community maintenance schedule.
 When will expensive pool equipment need to be replaced?
 When will the tennis courts need to be resurfaced?
 When will the clubhouse need a new roof?
 By setting rates with the future in mind, you can build reserves to allow for property investments in the future.

 It’s vital to keep members up to date on the finances of the HOA.
 This includes both HOA fees, budgeting changes and costs incurred for improvements and amenities.
 Plan to send members monthly updates via email, or post updates to the community member portal or social media account.
-Consider hosting a monthly barbeque or pizza feed where community members can get together and enjoy each other’s company while also being updated on HOA actions and expenditures.
+Consider hosting a monthly meet-up where community members can get together and enjoy each other’s company while also being updated on HOA actions and expenditures.
 This will also help with avoiding the most common HOA/COA problems.

 Be mindful that different people prefer different communication channels.
 Your older residents may prefer in-person contact, while young professionals and busy parents may prefer to get their updates through social media.

 There are a few ways to go about collecting fees from members who are late payers.
 In most cases a friendly, casual reminder via email, phone or text will suffice.
 If the member is not responsive, you can follow up with more formal written notices and assess late fees.